 Business Music Services

-The flexibility and functionality that business music services offer is far more superior.
+But the flexibility and functionality that business music services offer is far more superior.
 After all, they’ve been designed with a business audience in mind.
 Because of this, most will offer a host of atmosphere-enhancing features, such as the ability to:

-- assign different levels of control to staff members, so you can manage who has control over what.
+- Assign different levels of control to staff members, so you can manage who has control over what

-- automatically adjust the music volume depending on the busyness of your venue, allowing you to adapt your music to the environment.
+- Automatically adjust the music volume depending on the busyness of your venue, allowing you to adapt your music to the environment

 With Startle Music, for example, customers are provided with their own Startle Player - a small, reliable piece of kit that updates overnight with new music and improved features.
 To ensure customers still have the convenience they need, however, Startle’s music solutions can be managed through a smartphone, where users can skip tracks, change the volume and more, on-the-go.